 We thank you for your interest in our company.
-Here at Eiffage Rail branch office of Eiffage Infra-Bau SE (Eiffage Infra-Bau), data protection is of great importance to us.
+Here at Eiffage Infra-Rail GmbH (Eiffage Infra-Rail), data protection is of great importance to us.

 We would like to use this data protection policy to inform users of our website about the nature, scope and purpose of the personal data collected, used and processed by us during the operation of the website.
 In addition, this data protection policy is aimed at notifying data subjects of their rights.
 By doing so, we comply with our information obligations in accordance with the GDPR (Art.
 13).*

 The terms used in this data protection policy correspond to the definitions in the GDPR (Art.
 4).

 is the data controller in relation to this website.

 Eiffage Infra-Rail has appointed a company data protection officer.
 If you have any questions or suggestions or wish to exercise your rights you can contact the data protection officer by email at firstname.lastname@example.org

 Every time this website is accessed, it collects various general data and information.
 This general data and information is stored in the log files of the server.
 The data collected may include the (1) browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system has reached our website (known as a referrer), (4) the sub-sites on our website which are accessed via an accessing system, (5) the date and time of an access to the website, (6) an Internet Protocol address (IP address), (7) the Internet service provider of the accessing system and (8) other similar data and information aimed at risk prevention in the case of attacks on our IT systems.